hku-ect/libsphactor/README.md

 ```
 You can now use libsphactor as a static (/usr/local/lib/libsphactor.a) or dynamic lib (/usr/local/lib/libsphactor.so).
 Include file are in /usr/local/include.

+---
+## Windows

+Unfortunately we have no instructions for Windows just yet.
+Bare with us

+---
 ### Minimal example app

 test.c: